 - dissent both as freedom from coercion in all religious matters through the separation of church and state and as a gift given and received within the covenant community; and

-- partnership in mission and ministry with fellow believers, in our case especially with the churches of the National Baptist Convention of America International, Inc., the Cooperative Baptist Fellowship of Kentucky, the Cooperative Baptist Fellowship of Virginia, and the Cooperative Baptist Fellowship.
-BSK also is a proud partner with Simmons College of Kentucky, where we have a full M.Div. site.
+- partnership in mission and ministry with fellow believers, in our case especially with the churches of the National Baptist Convention of America International, Inc., the Cooperative Baptist Fellowship of Kentucky, the Cooperative Baptist Fellowship of Virginia, the Cooperative Baptist Fellowship of Florida & the Caribbean Islands..
+BSK also is a proud partner with Simmons College of Kentucky (HBCU), where the Institute for Black Church Studies is located and BSK has a full M.Div. site.

 The Baptist Seminary of Kentucky Difference

 What makes BSK different from many other seminaries, divinity schools, and/or Bible colleges?

 - We value Christian tradition highly, but we are skeptical of dogmatic and authoritarian claims to represent that tradition and God’s truth.

 - We seek answers sufficient for living out our faith, but where Christian perspectives differ on what it means to be faithful in interpreting Scripture and in living out the good news of God in Christ, we seek discernment through deliberation and respectful dialogue with diverse communities.

 - We recognize that our understanding is ultimately partial and incomplete and that complete knowledge remains shrouded in mystery; therefore, we strive to practice humility and charity as we listen together for the leading of the Spirit.

 We advocate for and support women in all roles of ministry, a central BSK commitment from the founding of the Seminary.